HeiaHeia: Background

 The founders developed the app initially for their own use, to keep a shared training journal while living in different parts of the world.
 Later, they began to develop a business based on the service.
 The original HeiaHeia merged with Hintsa Performance in 2015 and invested heavily into e.g. developing the platform and digital solutions.

 The founding team of the new HeiaHeia Ltd. acquired the HeiaHeia business and technology from Hintsa Performance in the beginning of 2020, and has since developed the technology and business in order to respond to high customer demand and especially the needs of remote work.

 The company is based in Helsinki, Finland and is fully owned by the entrepreneur team.

 Trivia

 The name of the service originates from the Scandinavian (Norwegian) cheer “Heia!
-Heia!” often heard at e.g. skiing competitions.
+Heia!” often heard at skiing competitions.